arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 The value of the `"server"` attribute should be the name of the DBserver which is one the pod which shall be drained next.
-This uses the UI short name, alternatively one can use the internal name, which corresponds to the pod name: In our example, the pod name is:
+This uses the UI short name, alternatively one can use the internal name, which corresponds to the pod name.
+In our example, the pod name is:

 ```
 my-arangodb-cluster-prmr-wbsq47rz-5676ed